numstro/meet/README.md

-# Doodle Clone - Schedule Together
+# Meetup - Find the Perfect Time

 A simple, clean polling application built with Next.js and Supabase.
 Perfect for coordinating meetings with friends and small groups - just like Doodle!